Introduction to Heat Protectant

 FAQs

-Yes, as long as you're applying heat daily.
-If not using heat, no need for it.
+Yes, so long as you do it daily with heat.
+If you're not using heat, then no need for it.

-Yes, but layer wisely.
-This should go before gels or mousses.
+Yes, but don't overlayer.
+This should be applied before gels, or mousses.